renovatebot/renovate/docs/usage/golang.md

 Renovate supports upgrading dependencies in `go.mod` files and associated `go.sum` checksums.

-If you're self-hosting Renovate, you may use these environment variables:
+If you are self-hosting Renovate, you may use these environment variables:

 - `GOPROXY`
 - `GONOPROXY`